tuub/theses-publisher-policies/README.md

 See [License](/LICENSE) for more information.

 ## Acknowledgement
-[SHERPA/RoMEO](https://v2.sherpa.ac.uk/romeo/) was of great help: [SHERPA/RoMEO](https://v2.sherpa.ac.uk/romeo/) provides general information on publisher (and journal) policies regarding self-archiving.
+The [Open policy finder](https://openpolicyfinder.jisc.ac.uk/) (formerly SHERPA/RoMEO) was of great help: [Open policy finder](https://openpolicyfinder.jisc.ac.uk/) provides general information on publisher (and journal) policies regarding open access self-archiving.

-Details on re-use of book chapters were partly assembled from [this list](https://docs.google.com/spreadsheets/d/1i44kKzsFS412ugDTt0maanAUqy8LV5Rjj820dVkK9vs/edit#gid=1003624866) ([linked from here](http://ukcorr.org/2015/05/01/list-of-publishers-likely-to-permit-self-archiving-of-book-chapters-in-institutional-repositories/)).
+Details on re-use of book chapters were partly assembled from a list (now offline) by colleagues from UK ([initially linked here](http://ukcorr.org/2015/05/01/list-of-publishers-likely-to-permit-self-archiving-of-book-chapters-in-institutional-repositories/), and incorporated after review.

-Previous work by [CalTech](http://libguides.caltech.edu/publisherpolicies) and [MIT](https://libraries.mit.edu/scholarly/publishing/theses-copyright/theses-and-article-publishing/) was consulted and highly appreciated.
+Previous work by [CalTech](http://libguides.caltech.edu/publisherpolicies) (now offline) and [MIT](https://libraries.mit.edu/scholarly/publishing/theses-copyright/theses-and-article-publishing/) was consulted and highly appreciated.

 Cornelia Lang ([University Library of Regensburg](http://www.uni-regensburg.de/library)) and [Philipp Zumstein](https://github.com/zuphilip) ([UB Mannheim](https://www.bib.uni-mannheim.de/)) contributed to this list.

-Further policies were added after cross-checking the list provided by ETH Zurich ([in German](https://documentation.library.ethz.ch/display/RC/Kumulative+Dissertationen) or [in English](https://documentation.library.ethz.ch/display/RC/Cumulative+doctoral+theses)).
+Further policies were added after cross-checking a similiar list provided by ETH Zurich.
+From 2026, ETH Zurich and TU Berlin will maintain entries on a split-task basis.
 </details>

 <details open>